 j) Prizes will be cash only dependent on entries.

 a) For the purpose of all, the T.S.A.F. rules are as printed in this handbook and published on the website.
 Breaching of these rules will be defined as cheating and may lead to disqualification of any fish caught and/or carry a 3 year minimum ban from any future Torbay Sea Angling Festivals, including any social functions organised by the T.S.A.F. committee.
 This also applies to any other person who aids, abets, counsels or procures such conduct.

 b) Any person who is, or has been banned from a club or competition, is excluded from entering the T.S.A.F.

 c) Any competitor or guest, whose conduct is in anyway discreditable and may consequently bring the reputation of the T.S.A.F. into disrepute, shall, at the discretion of the organising committee, be banned for a period of time from competing in the event and/or attending any social functions organised by the T.S.A.F. committee.

-d) The decision of the T.S.A.F. committee shall be final and binding on all parties in such manners.
+e) The decision of the T.S.A.F. committee shall be final and binding on all parties in such matters.